yassinecc/articles/articleStripe.md

 }
 ```

-{% hint style='check %}

-You can now generate tokens with your own publishable key and see them in your console.
+> You can now generate tokens with your own publishable key and see them in your console.
 You will be the only one able to create a charge from this token with your secret key.

-{% endhint %}

 We will now connect our front-end and our back-end.
 I like to group all my API calls in a separate `api.js` file: